DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 $ git clone --single-branch --branch ipv6-husarnet https://github.com/adamkrawczyk/rosserial.git
 ```

-Next thing is to make our custom message to do so we have to make directory called msg and inside there make new file called EspTrigger.msg
+Next thing is to make our custom message to do, so we have to make directory called msg and inside there make new file called EspTrigger.msg

 ```
 $ roscd rosbot_patrol